Location and Facilities

 The Margo Jones Performance Hall, located in the Music Building, was originally built in the 1920's.
 Recently renovated features of the hall include new lighting, motorized rigging, state-of-the-art sound systems and a stage floor constructed on a cushioned rubber mounting.

-- The Student Computer Lab includes eight Mac computers available all day to students of the department, who can often be found using the Mac-based software, iMovie and Garageband, for their creative projects.
+- The Student Computer Lab includes eight Mac computers available all day to students of the division, who can often be found using the Mac-based software, iMovie and Garageband, for their creative projects.

 - Our Digital Media Office includes two Mac Final Cut Pro editing stations where students are encouraged to create their own video portfolios, dance films, video installations and a multitude of other media-based projects.